GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improved Collision and Encounter options

 \subsection{Report Close Encounters}

-GENGA supports the option to store the coordinates of all detected close encounters in a file.
-In this context a close encounter is not defined as the usual numerical close encounter (Equation \ref{rcrit}), but rather when the separation $r_{ij}$ between the bodies $i$ and $j$ is smaller than the sum of the increased physical radii:
+GENGA supports the option to store the coordinates of all detected close-encounters in a file.
+In this context, a close-encounter is not defined as the usual numerical close-encounter (Equation \ref{rcrit}), but rather when the separation $r_{ij}$ between the bodies $i$ and $j$ is smaller than the sum of the increased physical radii:

 where $R_i$ and $R_j$ are the physical radii of the two bodies, and the factor $f$ a user parameter.
 An encounter event is reported at the moment of closest approach, which typically happens only once per orbit.
-In order to find all such close encounters, the critical radius $r_{\rm crit}$ (Equation \ref{rcrit}) is automatically increased if necessary.
-An example of an application where this option can be used is shown later in section \ref{sect:Hebe}.
+In order to find all such close-encounters, the critical radius $r_{\rm crit}$ (Equation \ref{rcrit}) is automatically increased if necessary.
+An example of an application where this option can be used is shown in section \ref{sect:Hebe}.